- Windows 11 comes with an updated design, and while new features are added, some old ones aren't pre-installed, Paint 3D being one of them.

 After speculations, Windows 11 is here.
 The operating system comes with a new design and feature changes.
 Besides some additions, it also comes with feature deprecations and removals.

 One of the features that aren’t present in Windows 11 is Paint 3D.
 While it still offers the classic Paint, which is good for drawers, doodlers, and scribblers, it gave up on Paint 3D, which provides additional features and is great for 3D creators.
+If you are looking for some extra capabilities, we recommend Autodesk Maya as the best 3D design software.

-1. Download it from the offcial website
+1. Download Paint 3D from the official website

 - Go to the Microsoft website to find Paint 3D.